Let Wireguard clients use your IP Blocks advertised by BGP

 You'll need to ensure that your server can indeed receive/send traffic for these ranges.
 Depending on if you've setup a BGP connection with your provider, or are using OVH where no BGP connection is required, the way to ensure this different based on your situation.
 A quick way to do this on OVH would be to create virtual interfaces of eth0/eno1 for each address.

-Editors Note: If you don’t have your own IPv4 range, you can do this with IPv6 which is much easier to get, and if you are an EU citizen I can assist you with this process (send an email to “hello at ”)
+Editors Note: If you don't have your own IPv4 range, you can do this with IPv6 which is much easier to get, and if you are an EU citizen I can assist you with this process (send an email to hello at 'this domain without the text part')